Write-ahead logging

 WAL = append-only log of intended page changes + fsync before the data page is allowed to move

 The rule, called the WAL rule, is one sentence: log first, data after.
 As long as the log entry describing a change is on stable storage before the modified data page is, the database can always reconstruct the truth after a crash.
-Either it sees the log record and redoes the change, or it doesn’t and the change effectively never happened.
+Either the WAL contains the transaction’s commit record — recovery redoes the change — or it doesn’t, and the transaction is treated as if it never happened.
 Atomicity falls out of that ordering.
+In the $100-transfer story: either both the debit and the credit make it through together (their commit record landed in the WAL before the crash) or neither effectively did (no commit record, the half-written rows are skipped on replay).

 How it works